-This Laboratory building provides a new home to reinvigorate the Department of Chemistry and integrates teaching and high-level research spaces in a facility which enhances interaction, collaboration and creativity.
+The Frick Chemistry Laboratory provides a home to reinvigorate the Department of Chemistry, and integrates teaching and high-level research spaces in a facility which enhances interaction, collaboration and creativity.
 The design allows the main programmatic elements of faculty offices and laboratory research spaces to be expressed through massing: offices are accommodated in the towers facing the campus woodland, whilst laboratories are housed in a deep linear block to the rear.

-One of the principal aims of the design was to set a new standard in energy-efficient design for chemistry research buildings throughout the US.
-As such, the project incorporates a number of sustainable features including one of the largest integrated photovoltaic arrays in the US, a pre-manufactured façade, greywater recycling, chilled beams and extensive use of natural lighting coupled with daylight sensors throughout the interior.
+One of the principal aims of the design was to set a standard in energy-efficient design for chemistry research buildings throughout the US.
+As such, the project incorporates a number of sustainable features, including one of the largest integrated photovoltaic arrays in the US, a pre-manufactured façade, greywater recycling, chilled beams, and extensive use of natural lighting coupled with daylight sensors throughout the interior.

 We worked with Boston-based Payette who served as the executive architects on this project.